The way in which holiday pay for temporary recruitment agency workers is calculated will change this April 2020.

 Workers who take their holiday during quiet periods are at a disadvantage under the current regulations according to the government.

 To tackle this disadvantage The Employment Rights (Employment Particulars and Paid Annual Leave) (Amendment) Regulations 2018 comes into effect on 6 April 2020.
 With April fast approaching agencies should make the necessary amendments to their payroll.
+Many are now reviewing how recruitment payroll software can support compliance with these rules.

 When WTR (Working Time Regulations 1998) came into effect employment agencies had to provide 28 days (5.6 weeks) annual leave for their workers (calculated pro-rata for part-time employees) with the average pay worked out over the last 12 weeks of earnings which determines the pay they receive for their holiday.